cherrynoize/ctrl/README.md

 >
 > The only exception would be the Spacer widget.

-Therefore if you didn't want the Soundctl and Lightctl widgets, here's what you would do:
+Therefore if you didn't want Soundctl and Lightctl, here's what you would do:

     git clone https://github.com/cherrynoize/ctrl
     cd ctrl
     rm soundctl.lua lightctl.lua

-But you could easily just keep them lying around, in case you change your mind.
-I tried to keep the code down to a minimum weight for the whole project, so it's small, tidy and easily rearrangeable, in case you wanted to use it to make your own widgets.
+Or you could easily just keep them lying around, in case you change your mind.
+I tried to keep the code down to a minimum weight for the whole project, so it's small, tidy and easily rearrangeable, so you coul try and use it to make your own widgets.

 ## Bugs